zigcc/awesome-zig/README.md

   - [wisonye/zig-build-cpp-with-libs](https://github.com/wisonye/zig-build-cpp-with-libs) : This demo shows how to use build.zig to compile a C++ project and call C++ lib function in Zig.
 It includes everything you need to know about when dealing with a C++ project with Zig.

+  - [fulcrum-so/ziggy-pydust](https://github.com/fulcrum-so/ziggy-pydust) : A toolkit for building Python extensions in Zig. [pydust.fulcrum.so/](https://pydust.fulcrum.so/)

   - [suirad/zig-header-gen](https://github.com/suirad/zig-header-gen) : Automatically generate headers/bindings for other languages from Zig code.

   - [kassane/zFFI](https://github.com/kassane/zFFI) : CBindgen FFI test.